MaliciousSoap/NewSpain/README.md

 This is a project, I'll be working on over Winter break.
 If you have any suggestions to my code...
 Feel free to do so-- Although I don't check github that often, any help would never be unnapreciated.
-This is more for me, like trello but with the added bonus of version control
+This is more for me, like trello but with the added bonus of version control, It's public because if the day comes that I forget everything -- including my passwords-- atleast I'll be able to keep this.

-if you find any code you'd like to take, then I'd be honored to have contributed to someone's project.